pikawika/VUB-ML-project/README.md

 **General feedback:**

 Excellent start.
 I see a lot of good things, but also some (small) errors, which is normal of course.

+Model analysis!

+Also, even though this does not affect your grades, I am genuinely surprised your Kaggle score is not better based on your clear efforts.